 A surgeon with medical credentials that are... less than ideal.
 This could be for any number of reasons, from the surgeon having his license revoked, to actually being denied one in the first place, or (if you're lucky) he simply got it in the wrong country.
 One or more patients in the past may have died on his operating table due to improper procedures, mistakes, or lack of proper sanitation.
 Chances are they still do.
 Even so, he still gets a lot of business, simply because he never asks any questions.
 He does, however, expect you to do the same.

 The Back Alley Doctor typically operates in a dimly lit, grungy, back-alley office, complete with nightmarish surgical tools which may or may not have been recently cleaned.
-Sterilization is optional, often involving cigarette lighters, hot plates, or that bottle of whiskey he's been sipping on all day.
+Sterilization is optional, often involving cigarette lighters, hot plates, or that bottle of whiskey he's been sipping on all day, including during the surgery.
 The whiskey is likely to double as a pain-killer and is safer than any pills he may have on hand.
 For really bad cases see Comically Inept Healing.

 He's often the only medical recourse available to criminals, who may make up his entire clientele, due to legitimate doctors having to report gunshot wounds and other wounds inflicted by violence to the police.
 A Back Alley Doctor funded by organized crime might have as good or better equipment and practices than a legit doctor.